Sketchnoting Scotland: How visual notes made my travels more meaningful

 I’ve created a family keepsake to enjoy and to reflect on in the future.
 It’s a souvenir better than anything I could have purchased in Scotland.

-I loved the reflective travel sketchnoting process so much I’m offering a workshop to teach the process to you!
+I loved the reflective travel sketchnoting process so much that I’m offering a workshop video and PDF templates to teach it to you!

 Become a Paid Lab Member

-As a Paid Lab Member, you’ll support my work, have a 15-minute Zoom call with me, and have access to all Live Labs and recorded replays, including this workshop.
-As a Lab Founder you get an added 1 hour coaching session and special discounts.
+As a Paid Lab Member, you’ll support my work and get access to all Live Labs and recorded replays.
+As a Lab Founder, you get an added 1-hour coaching session and special discounts.

 Thanks again for the chance to share something fun in your inbox!